Skip to content

 25. Number (or percentage) of company-owned mills that source from company-owned operations and third parties?

-The company reports that three of its four mills source FFB from both own and third-party estates, while its fourth mill only sources from its own plantations.
+The company reports that all four mills source FFB from both own and third-party estates.

 • Y